nawazuddinecon/Replication-Women-s-Agricultural-Participation.../README.md

 3. However, prepared data files are provided in the folder data.
 These files are sufficient to reproduce the results

-4. There are two do files.
-One is to prepare the sample, andthe  other is to produce outputs

-5. Since the data folder contains two .dta files that are created after running the do file 'preparing_sample.do' So user can avoid re-running preparing_sample.do and can directly head to 'All_analysis_of_paper.do'
+4. Since the .dta file is too large, it has not been uploaded here.
+Users can get access to the file: https://drive.google.com/file/d/1Z3rvHN_KSSvbGGehKZoqNFMeSCz2-4Y_/view?usp=sharing

 6. From All_analysis_of_paper.do, users can produce all the figures and tables of the paper

-7. Both code files are annotated.
+7. The code file is annotated.